ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 2. Defining the Covid dataset to be processed
 3. Finding all countries which have more than 10,000,000 Covid cases
 4. Finding the top three countries by the number of reported Covid cases
-5. Joining the table with an array to find the number of recovered patients of three random countries
+5. Joining the table with an array to find the number of recovered patients
 6. Finding any discrepancies in reported Covid dataset while maintaining intermediate states

 ## Prerequisite